dotmanila/pyxbackup/README.md

 - Can prepare a full + incrementals set with one command
 - Keep backups (full and/or incrementals) prepared on source or remote server
-- Compression with xbstream+gzip, tar+gzip
+- Compression with xbstream+gzip, tar+gzip, xbstream+qpress
+- Support for encryption on top of compression
-- Stream backups directly to remote servers via SSH+rsync
+- Stream backups directly to remote servers via scp
-- Binary log streaming support
+- Binary log streaming support with mysqlbinlog 5.6+

 Dependencies
 ============